First of all, my late husband was a physician in the U.S. Army serving

 Gladys.
 She was so beautiful!
 She looked like a school girl.
 Her brown

 hair was always parted in the middle.
-You have several photos showing
+The web site has several photos

-this style.
+showing this style.
 She wore knee socks often and a plaid skirt.
-Her niece
+Her

 to "La Ragnaia" several times prior to her death.
 This is from my